 i.
 Any plan to reduce the instructional time provided to students below the requirements outlined in KRS 158.070.
 Applications may include requests to implement competency based strategies that measure a student’s mastery on the curriculum standards, regardless of the amount of instructional time completed.

-(3) Applications may contain request for waiver of any Kentucky Administrative Regulation covered as described in KRS 156.160(2)(a).

-(4) Innovative strategies are those that provide non-traditional approaches to all areas of curriculum, instruction, assessment, governance and school operation and may include:
+(3) Innovative strategies are those that provide non-traditional approaches to all areas of curriculum, instruction, assessment, governance and school operation and may include: